 Americans may be starting to get the message about the dangers of sugar consumption.
 A recent study found that it is actually on the decrease for the first time in many decades.

-The also corresponds to the decline in soda sales over the same time period.
-Hopefully people are getting the message and consuming drinks with less sugar and more plain water.
+This also corresponds to the decline in soda sales over the same time period.
+Hopefully, people are getting the “less sugar is better” message and consuming drinks with less sugar and more plain water.

-Another recent study out of Maquarie University showed that sugar and caffeine when combined and fed to rats produced lasting changes to brain chemistry.
+Another study out of Macquarie University showed that sugar and caffeine when combined and fed to rats, produced lasting changes to brain chemistry.
 This could allude to how sugary sodas and energy drinks could possibly affect human brains.